ljankok/sys-mn-install/README.md

 # sys-mn-install

-## Syscoin Guided Interactive Install
+## Syscoin Masternode Guided Install

-This is the Syscoin Interactive Guided Masternode Install script.
+This is the Syscoin Guided Masternode Install script.
 I made this script primarily for my own personal use.

 This Masternode install script is based on the Bulwark masternode install script created by the [Bulwark team](https://github.com/bulwark-crypto/Bulwark-MN-Install)